The problem with off the shelf software

 What good is 100 things if you only need 5?

 And what if there's still not the 1 or 2 things that would really make your life easier.
+This is where our approach to focusing on the vital 20% can make a huge difference.

 Once more, because it's made for everyone, you have to fit it with it.